nmeri17/suphle-docs/src/docs/v1/templating/index.md

 ## Connecting the broadcaster

-One other tag Hotwire introduces is the `turbo-stream-source` for creating persistent connections for creating one-way connections to streamable URI sources such as those provided by web-sockets.
-This tag requires a `src` attribute for defining the target URI source.
+One other tag Hotwire introduces is the `turbo-stream-source` for creating persistent connections for creating one-way connections to streamable URI sources such as those provided by web-sockets and server-sent events.

+Streamable URI sources are updates that should be seen by all connected clients.
+They are publications in response to the change in state of some vector observed by one or more clients.
+Such changes can either be orchestrated by the regular HTTP request of one user (for e.g. new status of a database model during that request handling), a client-only action, or in response to a 3rd-party subject.
+Since web-socket us mainly for transmitting data back and forth clients, if a client originated action is expected to mutate the database in-between that flow, a regular AJAX request should be sent to the server.

+The `turbo-stream-source` tag requires a `src` attribute for defining the target URI source.
 Fortunately, the Roadrunner load-balancer that powers Suphle [application servers](/docs/v1/application-server) is equipped with a plugin for spinning up web-socket servers.
 To connect it, you have to start by including its entries in your server config yaml file.
-The reference config includes the following settings.
+The reference config includes the following settings:

 ```yaml
 # Websockets plugin